jube-home/www.jube.io/_pages/guidance.md

 Jube provides a powerful, flexible, and cost-effective solution for AML transaction monitoring.
 By leveraging its real-time capabilities, advanced analytics, and open-source nature, financial institutions can enhance compliance, reduce costs, and adapt to evolving financial crime threats.
-The framework emphasizes a data-driven, risk-based approach, ensuring effective monitoring and regulatory alignment.
+The guidance emphasizes a data-driven, risk-based approach, ensuring effective monitoring and regulatory alignment.

 <div class="hero__subscribe">